Chicken cafreal

 Serve hot as an appetizer or with rotis; or then with rice as the main meal.
 Bon appétit!

-4 comments on “Chicken Cafreal
+4 thoughts on “Chicken Cafreal”

-Hi Steffi.
+1. Hi Steffi.
 That seems to be a common question.
 Unfortunately, I don’t have the recipe for it.
 I simply use the readymade sauce available in confectionery or departmental stores.
 The sauce is made from tamarind pulp & dates & other ingredients.
 Not that I’ve tried, but on researching I found out that you can replace it with dates & tamarind pulp.
 I hope this helps 🙂

-Marsha….tried this recipe today & it turned out mind-blowingly good!!!
+1. Marsha….tried this recipe today & it turned out mind-blowingly good!!!
 Thanks a ton for sharing!!
 The entire family, including the kids were left licking their fingers….Luke loved it too…he usually does a little dance when something he eats really appeals to him….so your dish got that dance too;)

-Hey Nisha, so glad that I made your day and your adorable li’l Luke’s.
+1. Hey Nisha, so glad that I made your day and your adorable li’l Luke’s.
 I’m so coming over for dinner some day … course that’s after I treat you and Prashant to that pending roast chicken 🙂

 Leave a Reply